fabianmartins/alienattack.workshop/README.md

 1. On your AWS Console, visit the Cognito service page.
 2. If you got to the landing page of the service, you will click on the button **Manage Identity Pools**.
-3. You will see an Identity Pool named as `<appNamesuffix>`.
+3. You will see an Identity Pool named as `<envNamesuffix>`.
 Click on it.
 4. On the top right, there is a very discreet label entitled `Edit Identity Pool`.
 Click on it.
 5. Open the section `Authentication Providers`
 6. Click on the tab `Cognito` just to be sure that you have it selected